 Concerned about African Swine Fever?
-Newport Labs does not use any raw materials from countries indentified by the USDA as potential carriers of foreign animal diseases, including China.
+Newport Labs does not use any raw materials from countries identified by the USDA as potential carriers of foreign animal diseases, including China.

 UPGRADE YOUR TOOLBOX

 Discover an easier way to manage isolates with this exclusive tool tailored to veterinarians.

 Use HerdPoint™ for easier isolate management and a more efficient nonadjacent approval process.

 New Software Streamlines Custom-Vaccine Management for Livestock VeterinariansSep 04, 2018

 WORTHINGTON, Minn.
 (Sept.
 4, 2018) — Newport Laboratories, Inc., a leader in livestock custom-made vaccines (CMVs), today launches HerdPoint,™ a new solution for veterinarians that streamlines the nonadjacent-herd approval process and ongoing isolate management, all from a mobile phone or computer.